Node.js Messaging Quickstart

 0 0 0.00 0.00 0.00 0.00

-The Forwarding URLs point to your local server.
+- The Forwarding URLs point to your local server.
 Save the URLs and go on to the next step.

 Now that you've got a public URL you're ready to configure your application's endpoints.
-We'll be configuring the smsUrl using your ngrok URL and the route reference /incomingSms.
+We'll be configuring the smsUrl using your ngrok URL and the route reference /incomingSms

-Go to the Apps page in your dashboard.
+- Go to the Apps page in your dashboard.
 You should see your registered FreeClimb app..

-Open its App Config, and you'll se its application ID, alias, and some options for URL configuration.
-Enter your ngrok URL into the smsUrl field, and add the route /incomingSms at the end of the URL.
+- Open its App Config, and you'll see its application ID, alias, and some options for URL configuration.
+Enter your ngrok URL into the smsUrl field, and add the route

 https://YOUR-URL.ngrok.io/incomingSms